TartanLlama/tartanllama.github.io/_posts/2017-03-21-writing-a-linux-debugger-setup.md

 - Expression evaluation
 - Multi-threaded debugging support

 I'll be focusing on C and C++ for this project, but it should work just as well with any language which compiles down to machine code and outputs standard DWARF debug information (if you don't know what that is yet, don't worry, this will be covered soon).
-Additionally, my focus will be on just getting something up and running which works most of the time, so things like robust error handling will be eschewed in favour of simplicity.
+Additionally, my focus will be on getting something up and running which works most of the time, so things like robust error handling will be eschewed in favour of simplicity.

 -------------------------------